Article I — Name, Principal Office; Other Offices:

 Article VI — BALTIMORE CHAPTER Nominations and Elections:

 Section 1.
-The nomination and election of officers and directors shall be conducted annually in accordance with the terms of office specified in Article IV, Section 1 and Article V, Section 2.
+The nomination and election of officers and directors shall be conducted annually in accordance with the terms of office specified in Article IV, Section 1; Article V, Section 2; and Article VI, Section 4.
 All voting members in good standing of the Baltimore Chapter shall have the right to vote in the election.
 Discrimination in election and nomination procedures on the basis of race, color, creed, gender, age, marital status, national origin, religion, physical or mental disability, or unlawful purpose is prohibited.

-Section 3.
+Section 4.
 A Nominating Committee shall prepare a slate containing nominees for each Board position and shall determine the eligibility and willingness of each nominee to stand for election.
 Candidates for Board positions may also be nominated by petition process established by the Nominating Committee or the Board.
 Elections shall be conducted by electronic vote.
-The voting period will be from Sunday to Saturday.
+The voting period will be from Sunday to Saturday, at least 3 weeks prior to the annual Chapter Meeting.
 The candidate who receives a majority of votes cast for each office shall be elected.
 Ballots shall be counted by the Nominating Committee using the electronic voting procedure established by the Vice President Communications.

 Section 6.
-In accordance with PMI policies, practices, procedures, rules and directives, no funds or resources of PMI or the Component may be used to support the election of any candidate or group of candidates for PMI, Component or public office.
+In accordance with PMI policies, practices, procedures, rules and directives, no funds or resources of PMI or the Chapter may be used to support the election of any candidate or group of candidates for PMI, Chapter or public office.
 No other type of organized electioneering, communications, fund-raising or other organized activity on behalf of a candidate shall be permitted.
-The Component Nominating Committee, or other applicable body designated by the Component, will be the sole distributor(s) of all election materials for Component elected positions.
+The Chapter Nominating Committee, or other applicable body designated by the Chapter, will be the sole distributor(s) of all election materials for Chapter elected positions.

 Article VII — BALTIMORE CHAPTER Committees: